top of page

 Transform your living room into a Halloween reading cave!

-• Use flashlights, string lights, or glow sticks to light up your fort.
+• Use flashlights, string lights, or glow sticks to illuminate your fort.

 • Everyone picks their favorite Halloween-themed book (or one from our collection like What Do I Do About This? for problem-solving fun).